yenvanio/UOIT-Year-3-Notes/Semester 3/Machine Learning.md

 ### Mean Shift Clustering
 - Algorithm
     - Repeat with multiple sliding windows until all the points lie within a window
-        - For overlapping windows, higher points window will prevail
+        - For overlapping windows, window with more points prevails
     - Each window represents a cluster of data points
         - Start with a circular sliding window at a randomly selected point `C` with radius `r`
         - Repeat the following until you reach a point where you can accommodate the maximum number of points within it